Environmental Infection Prevention and Control

 Cleaning and Disinfection Strategies for Spills

-There is no evidence that bloodborne pathogens such as HBV, HCV, HIV and OPIM have been transmitted from a housekeeping surface such as floors, walls, or countertops.
-Nonetheless, cleaning and disinfection of contaminated areas are sound infection prevention practices.1,2 In patient-care areas, manage small spills by removing visible organic matter with absorbent material such as disposable paper towels; discard it into a leak-proof properly labeled container; and then, disinfect the area.1,2
+There is no evidence that bloodborne pathogens such as HBV, HCV, HIV and OPIM have been transmitted from housekeeping surfaces such as floors, walls, or countertops.
+Nonetheless, the cleaning and disinfection of contaminated areas are sound infection prevention practices.1,2 In patient-care areas, manage small spills by removing visible organic matter with an absorbent material (e.g., paper towel); discard it into a leak-proof properly labeled container; and then, disinfect the area.1,2